 Auto-attendants are great for guiding calls through a handful of menu options with pre-recorded voice messages and interactive voice response technology (IVR) can be a worthwhile upgrade for allowing your customers to navigate these menu trees with basic voice commands.
 At the same time, poorly designed push-button menu flows can confuse or frustrate customers, many of whom simply press 0 to bypass the automation and speak with a live agent – the most expensive asset to any company’s customer support.

-Whereas traditional IVR systems allow callers to use basic voice commands such as “yes” or “no,” conversational IVR allow people to communicate their inquiries in more complete phrases and plain language.
-Callers can describe questions or concerns in their own words and the flexibility of a conversational IVR can adapt to these circumstances and provide customers with a more human-like interaction.
+Whereas traditional IVR systems had speech recognition technology to handle simple voice commands such as “yes” or “no,” conversational IVR allows people to communicate their inquiries in more complete phrases via a natural language understanding.
+Callers can describe questions or concerns in their own words and the flexibility of artificial intelligence and NLU can adapt to these circumstances and improve customer experience with a more human-like interaction.

-Much of this flexibility is derived from the conversational IVR’s ability to learn.
-For instance, when a caller says something that a conversational IVR doesn’t quite understand, a live agent can silently intervene and guide the system through the situation.
+Much of this flexibility is derived from conversational IVR chatbots and their ability to learn.
+For instance, when a caller says something that a conversational AI doesn’t quite understand, a live agent can silently intervene and guide the system through the situation.
 The next time it encounters a similar situation, the system will require less intervention and eventually be capable enough to handle a variety of tasks on its own.

 Traditional (non-conversational) IVR systems ultimately depend on number selections or similarly basic input from the customer and have minimal ability to adapt, which can be particularly annoying when someone makes a mistake with their input such as pressing one wrong button while entering a long account number.
 They also tend to take much longer to dispense basic information such as office hours, which can be nested in a series of menus, and are generally less personal, having a limited set of responses.

-Conversational IVRs enable a more free-form experience for customers, who aren’t bound to a specific menu script.
+The best conversational IVRs enable a more free-form service experience for customers, who aren’t bound to a specific menu script.
 These advanced IVRs are more convenient and better at guiding customers toward self-service type solutions instead of involving a live agent.
-Not only does this maximizes employee productivity and save companies money on staffing cost, but in a best case scenario it makes for happier customers who get fast, personalized responses from an automated system that isn’t entirely stripped of the human touch.
+Not only does this maximizes employee productivity and save companies money on staffing cost, but in a best-case scenario, it makes for happier customers who get fast, personalized responses from an automated system that isn’t entirely stripped of the human touch.

-The larger your organization is and the more calls you’re fielding on a daily basis, the greater benefit you’ll see from implementing conversational IVR.
+The larger your organization is and the more calls you’re fielding daily, the greater the benefit you’ll see from implementing conversational IVR.
 Granted, while a nail salon or book store might find some benefits in upgrading from a simple business voicemail greeting to a basic auto-attendant, a full-fledged conversational IVR is unlikely to be worthwhile.

 That said, if your current answering system is four or five menus deep and your agents struggle with timely answers to some of the calls they receive during peak volume spikes, installing a conversational IVR is likely to be beneficial and may bring a return on investment sooner than you expect.